Spatial, Nreal, and 5G carriers team up for holographic collaborative AR

-Spatial’s eponymous holographic collaboration software is one of the most impressive augmented reality apps to date, enabling lifelike 3D people to communicate within virtual workspaces, assuming you’re using one of nine supported devices to participate.
+Spatial’s eponymous holographic collaboration software is one of the most impressive augmented reality apps to date, enabling lifelike 3D avatars to communicate within virtual workspaces, assuming you’re using one of nine supported devices to participate.
 Today, the company is announcing a partnership with AR headset maker Nreal and three cellular carriers to bring a collaborative AR solution to the mass market using 5G.

-If you haven’t yet seen a demonstration of Spatial, it’s worth checking out, as the app creates a 3D avatar from a 2D photo in several seconds, then uses smart tricks to translate your limb movements and speech into realistic gesture and lip motions.
-Users can communicate with one another and display popular types of digital files and whiteboards inside the virtual space, as well as streaming group content to non-participants.
+If you haven’t yet seen a demonstration of Spatial, it’s worth checking out, as the app creates a 3D avatar from a 2D photo in several seconds and uses smart tricks to translate your limb movements and speech into realistic gesture and lip motions.
+Users can communicate with each other, as well as displaying popular types of digital files and whiteboards inside the virtual space and streaming group content to non-participants.

 Each of the new partners is bringing a key component to the table.
 Spatial and Nreal have been working to optimize Spatial’s software for Nreal’s affordable Light AR glasses, which provide stereo displays and audio while using a Qualcomm Snapdragon 855- or 865-based smartphone for computing power.
 The carriers — Germany’s Deutsche Telekom, Japan’s KDDI, and South Korea’s LG Uplus — provide the high-bandwidth, low-latency 5G network environment necessary to enable Spatial’s software to run smoothly, as well as stores to sell Nreal’s Light and the required Android smartphones.